Jarkob/Chess/README.md

 # Chess
 Java Chess
-A command line rudimental chess game implemented with java.
+A rudimental chess game implemented with java.

 Functions that are not yet implemented:
 - rochade